Learning-Dashboard/LD-eval/README.md

 ### projects/eval.properties

 The *eval.properties* file defines global configuration options.
-Currently, only the url for notifying the dashboard about a new evaluation is contained:
+Currently, only the url for notifying the dashboard about a new evaluation is:

 ```
 dashboard.notification.url=http://<address>/api/strategicIndicators/assess